-The immediate surroundings of the living estate LUCA II is very diverse: a charming garden neighbourhood, typical closed housing blocks, the open urban planning dating back to a modernist past, but also the large scaled industrial boxes across the Noorderlaan.
+The immediate surroundings of living estate LUCA II are very diverse: a charming garden neighbourhood, typical closed housing blocks, the open urban planning dating back to a modernist past and the large scaled industrial boxes across the Noorderlaan.

-Hence the housing estate LUCA II must also be a hybrid reflection of its surroundings: a blend of closed housing blocks, a modern park-like area and the hint of a garden village.
+Hence, the housing estate LUCA II had to be a hybrid reflection of its surroundings: a blend of closed housing blocks, a modern park-like area and the hint of a garden village.
 The common inner garden is surrounded by a single repetitive wall reminiscent of the utilitarian infrastructure of the Antwerp port.
 It is a “chain” of diverse housing typologies around a public park.

-The existing building of Café Luchtbal is not branded as an obstacle but rather as the corner stone of the whole estate.
-The brick frames of the new, seemingly heterogeneous buildings allow for diversity and flexibility in the plans and interiors in which the individual inhabitants play their parts in society.
+The existing building of Café Luchtbal was not seen as an obstacle, but as the corner stone of the whole estate.
+The brick frames of the new, seemingly heterogeneous buildings allow for diversity and flexibility in the plans and interiors.
+Yet, the entire complex still safeguards an homogeneous aura.